 A margin call is when your broker notifies you that your margin level has fallen below the required minimum.
 Brokers use a margin level to determine whether a forex trader can take a new position or not.
 A margin level of 0% means that the account currently has no open positions, and a margin level of 100% means that account equity is equal to the used margin.

 A financial intermediary that stands ready to buy or sell assets.
 This is done by continuously quoting bid and ask prices that are accessible to other traders or registered participants of a trading platform.

 The pip is a unit of measurement for price movements in forex.

-The second currency shown in a foreign exchange quotation.
+The second currency shown in a currency pair.
 For example, in the case of USDEUR, EUR is the quote currency and USD is the base currency.

-When you go short buy, you are selling the base currency and buying the quote currency.
+When you go short, you are selling the base currency and buying the quote currency.

 The interest that you either earn or pay for a trade that you keep open overnight.

 Forex slippage occurs when a market order is executed or a stop-loss closes the position at a different rate than set in the order.

 This is the price you set as a target that you expect the instrument (i.e. currency pair) will reach.